-In January 2019, the government began imposing a ¥1,000 departure tax, informally known as the international tourist tax, on all foreign visitors to improve Japan's tourism infrastructure, including through the proliferation and enhancement of public WiFi.
+In January 2019, the government began imposing a ¥1,000 departure tax, informally known as the international tourist tax, on all foreign visitors to improve Japan's tourism infrastructure, including to fund the proliferation and enhancement of public WiFi.

-Separately from the above improvements to free WiFi services, major Japanese mobile phone service providers have established an emergency disaster service set identifier (SSID): 00000JAPAN.
-This SSID enables each WiFi user to use all Japanese mobile service providers' WiFi networks during natural disasters regardless of the provider to which they are subscribed.
+Separate from the above improvements to free WiFi services, major Japanese mobile phone service providers have established an emergency disaster service set identifier (SSID): 00000JAPAN.
+During natural disasters, this SSID enables each user to use the WiFi networks of any Japanese mobile service provider even if the user does not have a subscription for, and accordingly would not normally have access to, that network.
 This SSID was made available for the first time during a two-week period following an earthquake in the Kumamoto area in April 2016.
 More recently, this SSID was activated following flood disasters in the Hiroshima and Osaka areas in July 2018 and September 2018, respectively, as well as following a large earthquake in Hokkaido in September 2018, and severe typhoons during the autumn of 2019.
-During the 2018 Hokkaido earthquake, however, the WiFi access points were rendered unusable due to widespread electrical outages.
+During the 2018 Hokkaido earthquake, however, the WiFi access points were rendered unusable as a result of widespread electrical outages.
 In light of growing security and privacy concerns, the MIC recently warned that communications sent through this SSID are intentionally unencrypted to prioritise accessibility, and therefore subject to interception by third parties.